cyberbobjr/runpod-comfyui/README.md

+## Components

+### ModelSelectorModal.vue

+- **Location:** `/front/src/components/common/ModelSelectorModal.vue`
+- **Goal:** Provide a reusable, filterable modal for model selection, usable in any part of the application where model selection is needed.
+- **Test file:** `/back/tests/test_model_selector_modal.spec.js`

+This component allows users to select models for a profile, with tag-based filtering and grouping.
+It emits events for closing and applying the selection.
 # ComfyUI Model & Bundle Manager

 A comprehensive web application for managing ComfyUI models, workflows, and bundles with a FastAPI backend and Vue.js frontend.